scimusmn/Data-Viz-Bluetooth-Finish-Line/README.md

 # Data-Viz-Bluetooth-Finish-Line
-Finish line sensor, that appears to other devices as a Bluetooth keyboard.
+Finish line sensor that appears to other devices as a Bluetooth keyboard.
 A letter "a" key-press is transmitted when the sensor is triggered.